regebro/moving-big-projects/moving-big-projects.rst

     even though you run it on Python 2.
     And then, one day, you can finally switch and run it on Python 3.

-    This way is common, slow, more time intensive.
-    And also, if you have a 100 developers, getting all 100 onboard as one will be hard.
-    Since we are so many at BriteCore, and in addition everyone are remote, this is what we are going to do.

 ----

 Slow and steady: Benefits